-The total unfactored value of all qualified projects within the Water Systems group pipeline has grown marginally over Q1 2015.
-It currently exceeds \$50.0 million.
+The total unfactored value of all qualified projects within the Water Systems group pipeline continues to be around \$50.0 million.
 However, only a portion of these potential projects can be expected to convert to revenue.
-Management has a system of weighting the probability of jobs which results in a projected potential value in the \$15-20 million range which, if converted, may be booked over the next 12 months for delivery beginning mid-fiscal 2016.
+Management has a system of weighting the probability of jobs which results in a projected potential value in the \$15-20 million range which, if converted, may be booked over the next 12 months for delivery beginning mid to late-fiscal 2016.
 The pipeline, especially as it relates to international projects, is qualified in terms of numerical value but less predictable in its timing.
 Given current trends in the economy, as well as the continuing fragility of the recovery in the U.S., there can be no assurance that these opportunities will materialize in value or in timing.